owntech-foundation/Core/docs/environment_setup.md

 ![View of the main branch](images/fig3-main_branch.png)

-At the end of the clone process, you should see two tabs opened in the Editor area:
+Now the project is successfully opened and you should see two tabs in the Editor area:

 - the “PIO Home” tab thay we will not use here (remark: PIO Home’s Devices tab can be used to check that your board is well detected once connected)